 Locally, RCW 82.14.530 enables the Spokane City Council to levy a sales and use tax specifically for housing and related services.
 This tax, set at one-tenth of one percent (0.1%), generates approximately \$5.8 million annually.
 The revenue is allocated to the construction of affordable housing and the provision of supportive housing services.
 Housing funded through this tax is primarily directed towards households with incomes at or below 60% AMI, particularly those with behavioral or health disabilities, veterans, senior citizens, individuals who are homeless or at risk of homelessness, households with children, unaccompanied homeless youth or young adults, and survivors of domestic violence.
-In 2024, the first contracts under this funding source were awarded, focusing on supportive housing services.
-A future Request for Proposals (RFP) for affordable housing development is scheduled for 2025.

 Additionally, the City of Spokane's Planning Department has initiated the Shaping Spokane Housing program to address the city's unique housing challenges.
 This initiative encompasses various projects aimed at increasing housing choice and affordability across all income levels.
 The program includes a series of Comprehensive Plan and Municipal Code amendments, with a particular emphasis on increasing the supply of "missing middle" housing (e.g., 2-, 3-, and 4-unit developments).
 Furthermore, the program has promoted changes to zoning codes, including increased flexibility in Accessory Dwelling Unit (ADU) size and design standards, to simplify the construction and siting of these units.
+Although the

-Although the Shaping Spokane Housing program does not provide direct financial incentives for affordable housing, it supports developers in utilizing qualifying multi-family or single-family tax exemptions.
+Shaping Spokane Housing program does not provide direct financial incentives for affordable housing, it supports developers in utilizing qualifying multi-family or single-family tax exemptions.
 Preliminary data from the program shows that 76 units were approved between July 2022 and October 2023, and a total of 455 units have either been in pre-development or have been completed since July 2022.